 4. Access exceptional deals and cash-back offers from a variety of discount websites.

 Websites and apps such as Skyscanner, Airfarewatchdog and Expedia can help you shop great deals by setting up price alerts so you can receive a notification when your desired trip falls within your budget.
-Another resource, CarryOn takes advantage of crowd-sourcing to secure low prices on airfare at group rates without the need to travel as part of a group.
-Lastly, be sure to take advantage of sites like Ebates and Inboxdollars which often provide instant cash-back savings on purchases you make through a wide range of travel booking sites.
+Be sure to also take advantage of sites like Rakuten and Inboxdollars which often provide instant cash-back savings on purchases you make through a wide range of travel booking sites.

-Before comparing prices on travel sites, it helps to clear your historical search data stored in “cookies.”
-When you shop for airfare or hotels online, some sites may access these cookies to track deals you’ve already encountered or monitor your commonly searched routes.
-In some cases, travel sites may increase prices each time you conduct a search to make costs appear to be on the rise.
-Clear your cookies before each search to help ensure you continue to see the best deals available.
+Before comparing prices on travel sites, it may help to clear your historical search data stored in “cookies,” or browse in incognito mode, the theory being: When you shop for airfare or hotels online, some sites may access these cookies to track deals you’ve already encountered or monitor your commonly searched routes.
+In some cases, travel sites may increase prices each time you conduct a search to make costs appear to be on the rise (the jury is still out.)
+If you want to cover your bases, clear your cookies before each search to help ensure you continue to see the best deals available.